twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-16-assistance-to-ones-relatives%zh.rst

 At last, they found it and ate a lot of the mangoes and slept under the tree for a rest.
 When they were in sleep, the monkeys came and ate the fruits.
 But some monkeys made noises so that it woke them up.
 And then they saw the monkeys and tried to catch them.

 There was only one way the monkeys could escape.
 That was crossing to the other bank of the river which side also had some big trees.
 So, the bodhisatta came in.
 He selected a strongest and long enough creeper on the mango tree; with his strong force jumped over the river to the other side.
 From the other side of a tree, he took nearly the same length of creeper jumped back to the mango tree.
 Here the bodhisatta made a mistake.
 He forgot to calculate for the length to bind the mango tree.
 There was not enough time to do it again.
 So, he bound the end of the creeper on his two legs and with both hands holding to a very strong branch and using his whole body as a bridge.
-(A bodhisatta was always intelligent ans wise; therefore, we can see the importance of wisdom in every aspect of life.
+(A bodhisatta was always intelligent and wise; therefore, we can see the importance of wisdom in every aspect of life.
 Intelligence, but not wise, is not always good.)

 All the monkeys trod on his body, with the help of the creeper and arrived on the other side.
 But there was an evil monkey who was the past life of Devadatta—the Buddha’s cousin.
 He had a strong grudge and hatred on the bodhisatta in a very long distant past which he carried along with him until the bodhisatta’s last life.
 With the evil intention and by force, he jumped on the bodhisatta’s back and crossed to the other shore.
 The bodhisatta heart was broken, and he bore the intense pain with patience.